-The Shelter Frame Analysis begins with a shelter dimensional drawing from the client.
-The dimensional drawing is then converted into a three dimensional SolidWorks model.
-The three dimensional drawing is then saved into SolidWorks Simulation Beam Analysis, where the individual shelter frame members are converted into beam members, with the same material properties as the original shelter.
+A Shelter Frame Analysis begins with a shelter drawing from the client.
+The drawing is converted into a 3D SolidWorks model which is imported into SolidWorks Simulation Beam Analysis where the individual shelter frame members are converted into beams with the same material and geometric properties as the original shelter frame.

 SHELTER FRAME SOLID MODEL AND STRESS PLOT

 Shelter Frame Solid Model and Stress Plot Explanation

 The image above shown a solid model and stress plot of a 52 ft x 40 ft shelter structure.
 The structure was modeled and analyzed with SolidWorks Simulation Beam Analysis software.
 A wind load of 120 mph at a direction 45 degrees relative to the structures roof ridge was used in the wind load analysis.
 The stress plot shown in the bottom image indicates that the maximum stress in the structure is about 32 ksi at the location indicated by the label on the stress plot.